VPCH Visitor Policy

-Service Level(s) for Adults:
+Service Level(s) for Adults: Level 1 involuntary, Non-Level 1 involuntary

 The Vermont Psychiatric Care Hospital (VPCH) is dedicated to improving the health and well-being of one of Vermont’s most vulnerable populations.
 Offering a state-of-the-art facility designed to promote and enhance patient recovery, the 25-bed, acute care hospital offers patient areas designed for comfort and safety.
 Some of the features of the hospital include well designed yards, half basketball court, planting beds, jogging track, labyrinth, and other unique landscaping details.
 Some interior aesthetics include a library, a greenhouse, a large activity room, and a fitness room.
 Patients are encouraged to engage in activities and participate in all aspects of prescribed treatment to facilitate recovery.
-View Photos
+View photos of Vermont Psychiatric Hospital.

 Our team of compassionate professionals is dedicated to providing excellent care to the individuals we serve.
 Our collaborative, multi-disciplinary team focuses on recovery, safety, education, and quality to provide a therapeutic environment for patients and a rewarding workplace for staff.
 VPCH supports professional staff development through education and training, resource sharing, peer collaboration, identification of national and regional trends as well as maintaining clinical and operational best practices.